Teams & Collaboration

 Retention

-Audit logs are stored in SQLite alongside your regular data.
-They’re included in daily backups.
-Audit logs are retained indefinitely.
+Activity records are stored in SQLite alongside your regular data and included in daily backups.

 Email notifications